 The update to the IT infrastructure Strategy and Charter Template addresses critical new strategic and tactical implications being placed on organizations by mobile computing users - both internal and external.
 This release is part of Janco's continuing effort to create a set of standard 'Best Practices' that organizations can implement to meet the challenges they face as they adjust to the new ways that technology is being utilized by all levels of the organizations its users,

 The CEO said, "As the use of personal mobile devices, social networking, and compliance requirements expand, organizations are faced with a dilemma.
 How can they balance business continuity, security, and compliance needs in an ever more complex operating environment, while supporting increased business demands for more technology by an increasingly more technology literate user base?"
 He added, "Janco's templates and toolkits with their policies, electronic forms, and job description address those requirements. "

 The toolkit addresses infrastructure strategic planning requirements for Omni Commerce and ERP.
 Included are the top best practices when implementing a world class infrastructure including: business champion, cloud based applications, prototyping, first to market, social media, internal and external users, device independent applications, new web page design concepts, and graphical displays.

-The components of the toolkit include the IT Infrastructure, Strategy, and Charter Template; IT Infrastructure Electronic Forms; IT Infrastructure Policies; Enterprise Resource Planning - ERP - Job Description Bundle job descriptions; and 3 months of free update service.
+The components of the toolkit include the IT Governance Infrastructure, Strategy, and Charter Template; IT Infrastructure Electronic Forms; IT Infrastructure Policies; Enterprise Resource Planning - ERP - Job Description Bundle job descriptions; and 3 months of free update service.
 The price of the product ranges from $699 to $1,299 with extended update services available at an additional cost.